 This festival may in fact have been an ancient Canaanite ritual which became incorporated into early Judaism.
 It may have been a rite of passage for young girls as they entered adult life.

-Bible study activities There are many films about tragic heroes who move towards inevitable doom – as Jephtah did
+Bible study activities Make a list of movies about tragic heroes who move towards inevitable doom – as Jephtah did

 ‘Jephtah came from the bottom of the heap.
 His mother was a prostitute, and when his father died and the inheritance was divided, Jephtah’s legitimate half-brothers drove him off.
 He lived like a bandit, gathering thugs and thieves as his henchmen.’
 Bible Warriors